 What is Misconduct Involving Weapons in Arizona A.R.S.
 13-3102?

-Misconduct involving weapons requires knowledge that a weapon is present, and may occur under a variety of circumstances.
+Misconduct involving weapons requires knowledge that a weapon is present.
+This crime may occur under a variety of circumstances.

-One way to be involved with misconduct of a weapon is by being in a vehicle with a concealed firearm on the person or hidden and with immediate control while committing a felony.
+One way to be involved with misconduct of a weapon is by being in a vehicle with a concealed firearm on the person or hidden the weapon must be within immediate control while committing a felony.